 The CBL provides competitions across the following formats:

 CBL Regular Season & Playoffs – All teams are entered into this competition, which is split into age, gender and ability divisions.
 Teams play a minimum of 7 regular season games, vying for positioning in the regular season tables.
 This is then followed by a ‘knockout’ single-elimination playoff tournament, where the finalists will play a further 3 games on a total 10-game season.

-CBL London Cup – Teams compete within their age and gender groups and are split into pools, where they play 3 games each, with the top team from each pool advancing to the semi-finals, and then if successful, the cup finals.
-Finalists in each division will play 5 games within the current format – providing a potential15 game season for those who are successful in both playoffs and cup competitions.
+CBL London Legacy Cup – Teams compete within their age and gender groups and are split into pools, where they play 3 games each, with the top team from each pool advancing to the semi-finals, and then if successful, the cup finals.
+Finalists in each division will play 5 games within the current format.

 CBL All-Star Game – Top players from each division are selected to play in a CBL ‘All-Star’ game for their respective division, which showcases the top players in the league each year.
 The CBL All-Star Games take place during a standalone special event on CBL All-Star Saturday event and feature games and entertainment for spectators to come and enjoy.